cmmoreno9/Pewlett-Hackard-Analysis/README.md

 During the module assignments, we used SQL to clean and analyze employee data.
 This was done by making tables, importing data, and filtering/cleaning the data.
 The purpose of the challenge was to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program

+Orginally created 6 tables that were realtional to each other.
+However, ended up with about 12 tables to properly analyze employee data.
+These included tables that held retirment information, current employees, unique titles and so forth.
+Kepping track of the ERD was essential to maintain organization.

 ## Results

 1) About 90,398 (30.13%) employees are eligable for retirement.